vinoskey524/oh-my-json/README.md

 - The original JSON object is never modified.

-- All the references between the returned data and the original JSON object are broken by default.
+- All references between the returned data and the original JSON object are broken by default.

 ## Author